DeepthiSudharsan/Analyzing-Marketing-Customer-Values-using-Spark/README.md

 ***

-#### On execution, analysiscompany.scala creates a csv file -  with the coverage vs CLV, number of policies vs CLV, state vs CLV, policy type vs CLV data for later visualization (check out the visualization folder)
+#### On execution, analysiscompany.scala creates a folder with a csv file with the coverage vs CLV, number of policies vs CLV, state vs CLV, policy type vs CLV data for later visualization (check out the visualization folder).
+The folder has been zipped and uploaded as CLV_vs_all in this repo.
+I have also renamed and uploaded just the csv file alone as clv_vs_all4.
+Another duplicate copy of this file in xlsx format - csv_vs_all has been created to visualize the plots and save the plots on the sheet.
+This file can be found in the visualiztion folder.